Netflix/falcor/README.md

 ## Developer Preview

 **This release is a developer preview.** We are looking for community help to track down and fix bugs.
-We are also looking for help integrating with existing MVC frameworks, as well as ports to other platforms like .NET, PHP, and so forth.
+We are also looking for help integrating with existing MVC frameworks, as well as ports to other platforms.

 ## Getting Started